-5. Klickitat Anadromous Fishery Master Plan
+4. Klickitat Anadromous Fish Master Plan

 The YKFP is proposing to improve artificial fish propagation methods and facilities in the Klickitat subbasin using supplementation concepts examined in the Yakima subbasin at the Cle Elum Research and Supplementation Facility.
-The concepts are being tailored to the specific conditions presented by naturally producing and artificially propagated anadromous fish in the Klickitat and will ultimately be proposed for funding by BPA through the NPCC three step review process.
-The YKFP submitted a draft master plan as part of the first step of review and received comments from the ISRP.
-The L/PA assisted YKFP staff in preparing responses to ISRP comments and in developing a strategy and plan for re-developing the master plan to meet applicable review and scientific justification requirements.
+The concepts are being tailored to the specific conditions presented by naturally producing and artificially propagated anadromous fish in the Klickitat and have been incorporated into a master plan that was submitted to support funding by BPA through the NPCC three step review process.
+The L/PA assisted YKFP staff in developing the master plan to meet applicable review and scientific justification requirements.

-6. Columbia River Basin Legislation, Regulation and Litigation
+5. Columbia River Basin Legislation, Regulation and Litigation

 Activities.
 The YKFP operates in a context of federal, state and tribal decision-making at both the legislative and regulatory levels.
 The YKFP is obliged to monitor legislative, regulatory and litigation activities in order to anticipate changes in project environments and to allow effective participation in future funding and policy decisions.
 The L/PA monitored such activities and made appropriate reports to YKFP managers in order to allow such effective participation.
+In particular, the L/PA worked with YKFP managers to develop strategies for participation in local land use planning and project review to assure protection of current and future fisheries and habitat resources in Klickitat County.